-Lucky for you, there are dozens of Volusion store themes available for you to browse.
+There are dozens of Volusion store themes available for you to browse and choose from.
 You can even use the Style Editor to choose from several premade color and font combinations for each theme!
-In most cases, you should be able to find the right look and feel for your business without any advanced customization. 😀 👍
+In most cases, you should be able to find the right look and feel for your business without any advanced customization.

 If you do want to modify your theme and have a solid understanding of HTML and CSS, you can make the design and functionality of your store completely unique to your needs.
 For example, you may need to add a navigation menu or update your footer links.
 This article will give you some basic knowledge about your theme file.

 You should always archive your theme before making any coding changes, no matter how basic they seem.

 The aesthetic formatting and basic functionality of your store are both affected by changes that are made to your theme HTML and CSS files.
 Making changes to code that you are not familiar with can cause significant damage to your website.
 Be sure to back up your theme in case you need to revert back to it.